YinHK-gameDev/unity-learn/animation/Root motion/README.md

 - **Based Upon**: This lets you set the orientation of the clip.
 Using Body Orientation, the clip will be oriented to follow the forward vector of body.
 This default setting works well for most Motion Capture (Mocap) data like walks, runs, and jumps, but it will fail with motion like strafing where the motion is perpendicular to the body’s forward vector.
 In those cases you can manually adjust the orientation using the Offset setting.
 Finally you have Original that will automatically add the authored offset found in the imported clip.
 It is usually used with Keyframed data to respect orientation that was set by the artist.

 - **Offset**: used to enter the offset when that option is chosen for Based Upon.

+### Root Transform Position (Y)
+- **Bake Into Pose**: The Y component of the motion will stay on the Body Transform (Pose).
+The Y component of the Root Transform will be constant and Delta Root Position Y will be 0.
+This means that this clip won’t change the Game Object Height.
+Again you have a Green Light telling you that a clip is a good candidate for baking Y motion into pose.

+Most of the AnimationClips will enable this setting.
+Only clips that will change the GameObject height should have this turned off, like jump up or down.

+> **Note**: the Animator.gravityWeight is driven by Bake Into Pose position Y. When enabled, gravityWeight = 1, when disabled = 0. gravityWeight is blended for clips when transitioning between states.

+- **Based Upon**: In a similar way to Root Transform Rotation you can choose from Original or Mass Center (Body).
+There is also a Feet option that is very convenient for AnimationClips that change height (Bake Into Pose disabled).
+When using Feet the Root Transform Position Y will match the lowest foot Y for all frames.
+Thus the blending point always remains around the feet which prevents floating problem when blending or transitioning.

+- **Offset**: In a similar way to Root Transform Rotation, you can manually adjust the AnimationClip height using the Offset setting.

 ### Ref
 https://docs.unity3d.com/Manual/RootMotion.html